tvanmaren/boxes-jQuery-playground/README.md

 ### DOM Ready

-Reference [this page](https://learn.jquery.com/using-jquery-core/document-ready/).
-Use three different methods to ready the document for querying, alerting the user with the message, "Ready for DOM manipulation!"
+First, we'll need to ready the document.
+Reference [this page](https://learn.jquery.com/using-jquery-core/document-ready/), and try a couple different methods for readying the document.

 ### Exercises